Error-331/code_tests/docs/bible/links.md

 Our Liberty - October 22 (May we be as biblical lawyers for this godless generation by expounding the Law, as Jesus did, and make it applicable to them);

 Deeds of Their Fathers - October 23 (Father, you are the discerner of all thoughts and intents.
 Help me remember to live in the light of that knowledge);

+Nothing is Impossible - October 24 (On judgment day, all creation will be silenced with the knowledge that justice will be done; Men and women will give an account of every idle word and thought);